 We Are Proud of Our Graduates

 Located just two hours south of Chicago, Illinois State University has been described as “a large university with a small college feel.”
-The School of Theatre and Dance has provided a steppingstone into the professional theatre world for many acclaimed actors, including the founding members of Chicago’s Steppenwolf Theatre Company, as well as hundreds of graduates who can be found in theatre companies and schools throughout the Midwest and beyond—acting, dancing, directing, designing and educating the theatre artists of the future.
+The School of Theatre and Dance has provided a steppingstone into the professional theatre and dance world for many acclaimed actors, including the founding members of Chicago’s Steppenwolf Theatre Company, as well as hundreds of graduates who can be found in theatre and dance companies and in schools throughout the Midwest and beyond—acting, dancing, directing, designing and educating the theatre and dance artists of the future.